singularityRx0/Project/README.md

 - [ ] Analysis for Daily sales.
 - [ ] Analysis for Monthly sales.
 - [ ] Extra fucntions.
-- [ ] all tasks are complete :tada:
+- [ ] All tasks are complete :tada:

 Logs: